Disabled Persons Seek CRPDs Vibrant Role For The Socioeconomic Uplift - UrduPoint

 Disabled Persons Seek CRPD's Vibrant Role For The Socioeconomic Uplift

-ISLAMABAD, Dec 1 (UrduPoint / Pakistan Point News - 1st Dec, 2022 ) :Persons with disabilities (PWD) have urged the Council on Rights of Persons with Disabilities (CRPD) to play a vibrant role for their socioeconomic uplifting and social inclusion as talented amongst them are waiting and the right opportunity.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Dec, 2022 ) :Persons with disabilities (PWD) have urged the Council on Rights of Persons with Disabilities (CRPD) to play a vibrant role in their socioeconomic uplifting and social inclusion as talented amongst them are waiting and the right opportunity.

 He said buildings and offices have built ramps on the directions of CRPD to fulfill the formality and ignored the relevant height that made entries dangerous for persons with disabilities.
 "Execution of such programs could be successful if disabled persons are made part of it", he added.

-Asim said that correct data on disabled persons was not available and it was important as government constitutes policy and allocates the budget based on the available data.
+Asim said that correct data on disabled persons were not available and it was important as government constitutes policy and allocates the budget based on the available data.

 He said to avail the data on disabled persons, the Pakistan Bureau of Statistics (PBS) included a questionnaire on "Pakistan Social and Living Standards Measurement" which concluded that around 14 percent of persons have disabilities in the country.